UMAprotocol/UMIPs/UMIPs/UMIP-across-v2.md

 For each destination chain, find all
 [FilledRelay events](https://github.com/across-protocol/contracts-v2/blob/aac42df9192145b5f4dc17162ef229c66f401ebe/contracts/SpokePool.sol#L84-L100)
-on its SpokePool between the starting block number and ending block number for that chain.
+on its `SpokePool` between the starting block number and ending block number for that chain.
 For this query, exclude any `FilledRelay` events that have `isSlowRelay` set to true.

-For all FilledRelay events, you can find the SpokePool for the origin chain by querying [CrossChainContractsSet](https://github.com/across-protocol/contracts-v2/blob/aac42df9192145b5f4dc17162ef229c66f401ebe/contracts/HubPool.sol#L120) and finding all matching events where the l2ChainId matches the `originChainId` value in the FilledRelay event.
+For all FilledRelay events, you can find the `SpokePool` for the origin chain by querying [CrossChainContractsSet](https://github.com/across-protocol/contracts-v2/blob/aac42df9192145b5f4dc17162ef229c66f401ebe/contracts/HubPool.sol#L120) and finding all matching events where the `l2ChainId` matches the `originChainId` value in the FilledRelay event.
 The `spokePool` values in these events are all possible spoke pools that this deposit could have been from.
-Note: old SpokePools must be considered so upgrades don't block old deposits from being relayed.
+Note: old `SpokePool`s must be considered so upgrades don't block old deposits from being relayed.

 Note: in the sections below, if the relay is considered to be invalid at any point, that relay must not be considered when constructing the bundle.